jussivirkkala/Blazor-Links/README.md

 | css| css files, deployment uses formdata folder |
 | data| .json files for links, deployment uses formdata folder |

-# Cloning

-If you are just cloning repository and not rebuilding binary (not recommended, you should not trust any binary files) then you do not need to modify wwwroot folder but just once index.html, data folder .json files for custom content and css folder custom look.

 # Deploy